As an Amazon Associate we earn from qualifying purchases.

-Today we’re going to take a look at the well-known green sauce pesto.
-Our basic basil spinach pesto recipe is a no-cook one, as we want to focus in on the freshness of the ingredients.
+Today I’m going to take a look at the well-known green sauce pesto.
+My basic basil spinach pesto recipe is a no-cook one, as I want to focus in on the freshness of the ingredients.
 Whether you are a beginner or a seasoned pro, a great pesto can uplift any pasta or pizza dish with its fresh and concentrated flavor.

 What is Pesto?